What is Considered a Sex Crime in New Hope, MN?

 Sex crimes are criminal offenses of a sexual nature that can result in serious penalties if you are ultimately convicted of one.
-If you are convicted of a sex crime in Minnesota, you will not only face incarceration among other serious legal penalties, but you will also have to deal with the many personal repercussions associated with such a serious conviction.
+If you are convicted of a sex crime in New Hope, Minnesota, you will not only face incarceration among other serious legal penalties, but you will also have to deal with the many personal repercussions associated with such a serious conviction.
 Individuals convicted of sex crimes often have difficulty finding a job, furthering their education, and finding a place to live.
 Moreover, depending upon the specific sex crime for which you are convicted, you may be required to register as a sex offender and be identified as such for the remainder of your life.

 Although the state of Minnesota does not have a statutory scheme that includes specific sex crimes, such as sexual assault or rape, the state groups all of these crimes under the umbrella of “criminal sexual conduct”, with varying degrees of offenses.

 If you have been charged with committing a sex crime, you will need a team of experienced attorneys on your side who regularly defends against such charges in the Minnesota court system.
-The Minnesota sex crime defense lawyers at Gerald Miller, P.A. build a strong strategy for your defense and vigorously advocate for you in court.
+The New Hope, Minnesota sex crime defense lawyers at Gerald Miller, P.A. build a strong strategy for your defense and vigorously advocate for you in court.
 If a plea deal with the prosecution would best suit your needs under the circumstances, we can also pursue a favorable plea deal on your behalf.
 Give us a call today to find out more about our legal services and how we may be able to assist you with your criminal defense.